Primetalk/typed-ontology/type-class-schema/README.md

 This project presents an attempt to define schema using Tuples with some evidence that each tuple element has associated type-class instance.

+Basic supported features:

+- construct schema by prepending a new column to an existing schema;
+- construct schema from the list of columns (using macros);
+- ensure that a tuple is compatible with the schema;
+- check that one schema belongs to another;
+- project one tuple in one schema into another schema (in case the target schema is subset of the original one).

 ## Column representation

 A column should have `Name` at type level.